Bones and Spinal Health

-- There is no evidence that our daily lives or methods such as exercise, physiotherapy or diet can prevent the occurrence and progression of the problem.
+Currently, there is no evidence suggesting that our daily habits such as exercise, diet or physiotherapy can prevent the incidence or deterioration of scoliosis.

-Although our daily lives would not affect the occurrence or progression of scoliosis, in order to maintain general health of our spine, one should observe the following:
+Although our daily habits would not affect the incidence or deterioration of scoliosis, in order to maintain our spine health, we should pay attention to the following:

-- Maintain a healthy diet, including intake of adequate calcium-rich food such as milk and milk products;
+Maintain a balanced diet, including adequate intake of calcium-rich food such as milk and dairy products.

-- Exercise regularly.
-Children and adolescents should accumulate at least 1 hour of moderate- to vigorous-intensity physical activity daily;
+Exercise regularly.
+Children and adolescents should do at least 60 minutes of moderate- to vigorous-intensity physical activities every day.

-- Maintain a good posture when standing and sitting.
-Remember to stretch your body regularly;
+Maintain good posture while standing and sitting.
+Remember to stretch regularly.

-- Expose to moderate sunlight occasionally to allow the skin to produce Vitamin D, which is important for calcium absorption;
+Occasional moderate sunlight exposure allows your skin to produce Vitamin D, which is important for calcium absorption.